ctfpilot/ctfp/README.md

 - `<component>`: Component for which to generate the backend configuration: `cluster`, `ops`, `platform`, or `challenges`
 - `<bucket>`: Name of the S3 bucket to use for storing the Terraform state
 - `<region>`: Region where the S3 bucket is located
 - `<endpoint>`: Endpoint URL for the S3-compatible storage.
-For exampel `nbg1.your-objectstorage.com` for Hetzner Cloud Object Storage in `nbg1` region.
+For example `nbg1.your-objectstorage.com` for Hetzner Cloud Object Storage in `nbg1` region.

 **Example:**